DigiBP/digibp-monterosa/Submission Documents/README.md

 ##### Microsoft Flow – POST: Sending of invitation e-mail

-Microsoft flow has been used for sending an e-mail containing inviation to the next process step.
+A e-mail is going to be send to the user containing the camunda invitation link.

 - Service Task REST with Body
 - URL: [MS Flow HTML request]